-HIS 3370 Modern Middle East
+Modern Middle East

-An introduction to the history of the Middle East in the late 19th and early 20thcenturies.
+An introduction to the history of the Middle East in the late 19th and early 20th-centuries.
 Discussion of political, diplomatic, economic, social, and cultural developments will be the focus of this course.
 It will also view the Middle Eastern peoples' rediscovery of their own traditions as a means to grapple with western political and economic domination.
 Special attention will be directed to the rise of politicized militant Islam.
-Spring even
+Prerequisite: HIS 2315 with a grade of C or higher (waived for non-history majors).
+Fall, odd gender in the structuring of political relations.
+Prerequisite: HIS 2315 with a grade of C or higher (waived for non-history majors).
+Fall even